Parthd9/LMS-php/README.md

 # LMS-php
-Some common features of Library Management Syustem for librarians and users.
+Some common features of Library Management System for librarians and users.